A simple, cheap yet highly effective infrared remote control safe lock circuit can be studied in the following post.

 When such a matching frequency is detected at pin3 of the IC, pin8 responds and becomes low momentarily activating the transistor latch.

-The transistor and relay latch together to acknowledge the response and open the locked ignition for the user.
+The transistor and relay latch together to acknowledge the response and open the safe lock for the user.

 pin1 output from the IC can be configured with an audio amplifier and buzzer in case an audio signal is felt essential during the remote control activation.